Dorli Rainey: Occupy Seattle incident

 As a member of Occupy Seattle, Rainey was on her way to a street safety meeting on November 15, 2011, but noticed large amounts of police activity around a known protest location at Fifth and Pine Avenue.
 Joining the protesters, Rainey was pepper-sprayed by police and other members of Occupy Seattle tried to assist her by pouring milk over her eyes.
 This action was photographed by news crews and the photo went viral, resulting in her becoming the face of the Occupy movement at the time.
 The mayor, Mike McGinn, apologized to Rainey after the incident.
 She gave McGinn a list of concerns about police action in the city and he told her that changes would be made to policy, particularly those involving the use of pepper spray, though the changes made were ignored by police in future incidents.

 Personal life

-Rainey married an American engineer named Max Rainey in 1955 in Austria, though they would later get divorced after having a son and a daughter together.
+Rainey married an American engineer named Max Rainey in 1955 in Austria.
+They later divorced after having a son and a daughter together.
 She died at a hospital in Seattle on August 12, 2022, at the age of 95.

 She considered herself "the biggest fan" for the WNBA's Seattle Storm.
 She ran her own blog titled Old Lady in Combat Boots.